Date: 2 September, 2022 12:03 PM

 So as far as British-made being superior - I think unfortunately that may now be a distant memory preyed upon by devious marketers.

-On the other hand you will also probably know that most tech companies have their very best products built in China, including Apple's iPhones which many would say are the most popular on the market, if not actually the best available.
+On the other hand you will also probably know that most tech companies have their very best products built in China, including Apple's iPhones which many would say are the most popular on the market.

 Ultimately D it's your choice, but as with anything from any country, there's good and there's bad.